amilochau/core-vue3/README.md

   }
 }

-// Create the plugin to be registred export default createMilochauCore(coreOptions)
+// Create the plugin to be registered export default createMilochauCore(coreOptions)
 ```